-Congo secured sufficient resources to cover the required needs for ACTs, RDTs and LLINs required in 2021 and has procured the ACTs and RDTs needed for 2021, with delivery expected in May 2021.
+Congo secured sufficient resources to cover the required needs for ACTs, RDTs and LLINs required in 2021 and has procured the ACTs and RDTs needed for 2021.
 Congo has distributed sufficient LLINs to achieve 100% operational coverage of the targeted at risk population in the forthcoming campaign.
 The country has scaled up iCCM coverage.
 The country has recently reported the results of insecticide resistance monitoring to WHO.

-In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Congo has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Scorecard, however this scorecard has not yet been shared through the ALMA Scorecard Knowledge Hub.
+In line with the legacy agenda of the ALMA chair, His Excellency President Uhuru Kenyatta, Congo has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Scorecard, however this scorecard has not yet been shared through the ALMA Scorecard Hub.
+The NTD country scorecard has been shared through the Scorecard Hub.